 Fig. 11 - English School (English).
 “Hardwick Hall” Portrait of Queen Elizabeth I, ca. 1599.
 Oil on canvas; (88 x 66.5 in).
 London: National Trust Collections, NT 1129128.
 Acquired through the National Land Fund.
 Source: National Trust Collections

-The dress fabric was white silk satin with a silver secondary weft (Arnold 43).
-It was diagonally cross-barred with white silk puffings, creating a trellis effect.
+Figure 6, an eighteenth-century reproduction of a sixteenth-century original painting, depicts the Queen wearing a very similar ensemble to that of The Ditchley Portrait.
+Here it is contextualized amongst the men and women in her procession.
+While the fashionable ladies of her court sport the same grand silhouette, the Queen’s jewelry and dress fabric set her apart.
+According to Elizabethan dress expert Janet Arnold, the dress fabric depicted was white silk satin with a silver secondary weft (Arnold 43).
+This was diagonally cross-barred with white silk puffings, creating a trellis effect.
 Each individual intersection was studded with jewels: pearls, rubies, and dark stones, all on gold enameled mounts (Arnold 43).
-In addition, the hems of her skirt and hanging sleeves were entirely studded in pearls.

-Emerging from the waist was the “flounce” or “drum ruffle.”
+Queen Elizabeth wore a tight-fitting, low-necked bodice, which likely fastened with hooks down the left side.
+The bodice had a V-shaped opening in the front, to be filled by the triangular stomacher.
+The stomacher was attached either with pins or concealed ties, and was typically stiffened with either pasteboard or canvas.
+Around her waist was a jewel-encrusted girdle, perfectly matching the band of jewels studding her neckline.
+Also emerging from the waist was the flounce” or drum ruffle.”
 The purpose of this piece was to soften the harsh line caused by the wheel farthingale.
 Curiously, later variations of The Ditchley Portrait do not depict a flounce (Figs. 7 & 8).
-At the back of the skirt was a brocaded “fitted gown” or “overskirt” (Ashelford 120).
+At the back of the skirt was a brocaded fitted gown” or overskirt” (Ashelford 1986, 120).
 Her proper skirt was in the french farthingale shape.
 It was very full, horizontally spanning the wheel farthingale and vertically falling to the feet.

-Elizabeth’s ensemble in The Ditchley Portrait featured an incredible number of jewels, the majority of which are pearls.
-Around her neck was a gold triple-strand pearl necklace with cut stones and a jewel pendant, as well as long ropes of pearls, including one knotted.
+Elizabeth’s ensemble in The Ditchley Portrait featured an incredible number of gemstones and pearls, which were likely each individually set into this ensemble for each wear.
+Around her neck was a triple-strand choker-length pearl necklace or carcanet with cut stones and a large pendant, as well as long ropes of pearls, including one knotted.
 She also wore an earring of an armillary sphere in her left ear (Arnold 43).
 An armillary sphere was a navigational device, and therefore, might have symbolized the Queen’s wisdom (James 321).

-In her left hand, Elizabeth held a plain pair of gloves with tabbed cuffs.
-They were almost certainly leather, possibly perfumed, and the cuffs may have been satin.
+In her left hand, Elizabeth holds a plain pair of gloves with tabbed cuffs.
+These were likely leather, possibly perfumed, though the cuffs may have been satin.
 Elizabeth owned hundreds of pairs of gloves – in large part due to the fact that gloves were frequently given as diplomatic and political gifts (Arnold 217).

-A Chinese-style folding fan is suspended from Elizabeth’s girdle with a coral-colored ribbon, and she holds it in her right hand (Cunnington 607).
+A Chinese-style folding fan is suspended from Elizabeth’s girdle, or waist, with a coral-colored ribbon, and she holds it in her right hand (Cunnington 607).
 Folding fans were not the norm in Renaissance Europe.
 They were considered a “new” style, only having appeared in Europe around 1580.
 Feather fans were more typical of this time, an example of which is held by Queen Elizabeth in figure 10.
-Elizabeth loved to receive fans as gifts, and owned many of them in her wardrobe (Cunnington 506).
+Queen Elizabeth I loved to receive fans as gifts, and owned many of them in her wardrobe (Cunnington 506).

-In The Ditchley Portrait portrait we get a small glimpse of Elizabeth’s shoes, as her skirt ends just above them.
-In the 1590s, Elizabeth frequently wore footwear called “pumps”, which originated around the mid-16th century.
+In The Ditchley Portrait portrait a small glimpse of Queen Elizabeths shoes is visible.
+In the 1590s, Elizabeth frequently wore footwear called pumps”, which originated around the mid-16th century.
 Pumps were slip-on shoes with thin soles and low heels – not unlike what we consider mules or slippers today.
-In The Ditchley Portrait, the Queen’s shoes were likely also silk satin, like her dress (Ashelford 120).
-A better view of her footwear is provided by the Hardwick Hall Portrait, ca. 1599, in figure 11.
-We may speculate that the Queen’s footwear in The Ditchley Portrait were of a similar style.
+In The Ditchley Portrait, the Queen’s shoes were likely also silk satin, like her dress (Ashelford 1986, 120).
+A better view of her footwear is provided by the Hardwick Hall Portrait, ca. 1599, seen in figure 11.
+We might speculate that the Queen’s footwear in The Ditchley Portrait was of a very similar style.

 Diagram of referenced dress features.